graphile/crystal/grafast/website/grafast/step-classes.md

 should implement the `.at(index)` method.

 These conventions are still evolving, and more may be added as common usage patterns are detected.
+Some likely candidates for future reserved methods include: import, export, defer, filter, order and merge.
+To avoid conflicts with built in and future methods, consider using a prefix when naming custom methods.

 Functions that have special meanings/expectations can be found below:

 ### at